 Check the Flapper

-Water trickling through a toilet not only wastes water and adds to utility bills, it also makes the tank colder -- and more susceptible to sweating -- because your tank is constantly refilling itself with cool water.
+Water trickling through a toilet not only wastes water and adds to utility bills, but also makes the tank colder -- and more susceptible to sweating.
+That's because your tank is constantly refilling itself with cool water.

 To check whether the flap is sealing, put a few drops of food coloring into the tank and wait an hour or so.
-If the color appears in the bowl, replace the valve and flapper -- under $25 if you do it yourself.
-(First, be sure the fix isn’t even simpler, such as untangling the lift chain.)vanbergconstruction
+If the color appears in the bowl, replace the valve and flapper -- about $20 if you do it yourself.
+(First, be sure the fix isn’t even simpler, such as untangling the lift chain.)

 Insulate the Tank

-If the flapper isn’t the culprit, you can keep the tank from getting cold by insulating it on the interior.
-Some hardware stores and home centers sell do-it-yourself kits for about $20.
+If the flapper isn’t the culprit, you can keep the tank from getting cold by insulating its interior.
+Some hardware stores and home centers sell do-it-yourself kits for about $17.

 Install a New Toilet

-A toilet that uses less than 1.3 gallons per flush and carries the Environmental Protection Agency’s WaterSense label costs less than $140.
-If you don’t feel up to installing it yourself, add $150 for installation.
+A toilet that carries the Environmental Protection Agency’s WaterSense label costs about $200.
+If you don’t feel up to installing it yourself, the average installation costs about $375.

-One money-saving DIY option is to replace only the tank, subbing in an insulated tank ($100 to $120) for your old tank.
-That way, you won’t have touch the yucky wax ring under the toilet bowl, as you would if you were replacing the entire toilet.
+One money-saving DIY option is to replace only the tank, subbing in an insulated tank ($50 to $300) for your old tank.
+That way, you won’t have to touch the yucky wax ring under the toilet bowl, as you would if you were replacing the entire toilet.

 Install an Anti-Sweat Valve

-An anti-sweat valve, also known as a mixing valve, is a $30 plumbing part that introduces a little warm water to the cold water feeding into the toilet tank.
+An anti-sweat valve, also known as a mixing valve, is a $24 to $47 plumbing part that introduces a little warm water to the cold water feeding into the toilet tank.
 Plumbers swear by it as one solution that always works.

 The valve can be a good option for a toilet over a basement where plumbing pipes are easily accessible.
 Otherwise, you might have to open up walls or ceiling finishes to install the valve and link it to a hot water line.

-Depending on the amount of work, you’ll pay a plumber $75 to $300 to install a mixing valve.
+Depending on the amount of work, you may need to pay a plumber to install a mixing valve.
 If you’ve tried everything else to fix your sweating toilet, that’s sure to be less than what you’d spend to fix a rotten floor.